 - Scalars that are written without a context, e.g. '\$(myvar)' are local to the current bundle. - Scalars are globally available everywhere provided one uses the context to verify them e.g. '\$(context.myvar)' may be written to access the variable 'myvar' in bundle 'context'.

-4.3.2 List variables
+4.6.2 List variable substitution and expansion

 List variables hold several values.
 The are declared as follows: